2i2c-org/team-compass/organization/strategy.md

 ### Membership tiers

-Membership should:

 - **Framing**: Membership is a way to pool resources on a shared service team (operations, development, and community engagement).
 - **Cost recovery**: Membership covers core costs in operations, engagement, and upstream support.
 - **Benefit**:
+  - Participation in our core DevOps system.
   - Comes with managed infrastructure.
 This ensures we have a cycle between operations and development work.
   - Access to spaces and conversations communities otherwise would not have.
   - A way for communities to pool resources to contribute upstream.

-Our target business model includes three membership tiers:
+Our target business model includes two membership tiers:

 **General Membership**
 - **For**: Discrete communities with a homogeneous user base (e.g., a single research group or collaboration).